What is 478 breathing?

 Extended exhale patterns are often used as a simple way to encourage a more settled pace, a calmer state, and a gentler shift out of stress.

 Built around the 478 breathing technique, the app gives you a simple guided timer for sleep, stress, insomnia, calmer breathing, and quiet resets on iPhone and Apple Watch.
-Whether you use 478 breathing to fall asleep faster, settle anxiety, ease stress, or create a steadier bedtime routine, the goal is the same: make the technique easier to return to and easier to stick with.
+Whether you use 478 breathing with ambient sounds to fall asleep faster, settle anxiety, ease stress, or create a steadier bedtime routine, the goal is the same: make the technique easier to return to and easier to stick with.

 Ready When You Need It